-30 Applicants facing homelessness as a result of discharge must provide confirmation of their discharge date.
+30 Applicants facing homelessness as a result of release from prison must provide confirmation of their release date.

 Prisoners who have been released from prison on licence and are serving the remainder of their sentence outside prison will be required to complete an application form from their current address.
 There housing need will be assessed in accordance with this policy.